oney/hook-is-all-you-need/README.md

 ## Async flow

 For example, let’s say we have an `incrementApi` callback.
-It sets `pending` to true, updates `count` after the API promise resolves, and then sets `pending` to false.
+It sets `pending` to true, and after the API promise resolves, it updates `count` and `pending` to false.

 ```tsx
 function useCounter() {